 Volunteering with the Haliburton Biodiversity Project is a great way to learn about our local flora, fauna, and ecology.
 Please bring gloves if you have them.
 Potluck lunch to follow the work party.

+Look for the yellow mailbox off Haliburton Road.
 We meet in front of the farmhouse up the lane.
-Look for the yellow mailbox!

 Interested in a Tour?

 Please contact us at email@example.com .
 Guided tours for groups and individuals are available.

 Volunteers monitoring for frogs, salamanders, and aquatic insects